 The oldest building in the historic centre is Casa Elisabeta (Elizabeth House), built in 1446 by Iancu of Hunedoara for his wife Elisabeth.

 Other historical landmarks are the former Minorit Monastery, erected in 1734, and the building where Schola Rivulina, the town’s first school of higher learning, functioned between 1547 and 1755.

 Other interesting old buildings

-If you love the great outdoors, from Baia Mare you can easily reach one of the several nearby nature reserves for a fun-filled daytrip in the nature.
-Among them is Creasta Cocosului (accessible on bicycle), the Limpedea Columns in the Ferneziu district, and the Edible Chestnut Grove Reserve, which stretches on 50 hectares on the foothills of the Gutai Mountains.
+If you love the great outdoors, from Baia Mare you can easily reach one of the several nearby nature reserves for a fun-filled day trip in nature.
+Among them are Creasta Cocosului (accessible by bicycle), the Limpedea Columns in the Ferneziu district, and the Edible Chestnut Grove Reserve, which stretches on 50 hectares on the foothills of the Gutai Mountains.

 The town of Cavnic, about 30 kilometers from Baia Mare, and its beautiful natural surroundings are good destinations for a day of hiking in the summer or skiing in the winter.
 There are two excellent ski slopes in the area, making Cavnic one of the best winter sports destinations in northern Romania.

 Around Baia Mare